 - Before you plant, know your soil.
 What it is and what it needs.
-Test the soil to determine pH and nutrients.
 Ideal soil for most veggie plants is loose, deep and crumbly with good drainage and plenty of nutrients and organic matter.
 Also know your area (sun, wind, rain variables).

 - Seed catalogs are fun to peruse.
 Buy only from trusted seed suppliers.
 Get seeds with a good history of germination that are open pollinated for seed saving and not treated/coated with pesticides.

 - Add organic matter such as compost, leaf and grass clippings.
 To prepare the soil before planting your garden, a cover crop like buckwheat can help rebuild deficient soil especially in the first year .

 - Start a compost system with veggie and yard waste to recycle nutrient rich material for the veggie garden.
 Place the bins in or near the garden.